msu-cse/MSU-CSE484-Content-Based-Image-Retrieval/README.md

     - boost
     - log4cxx
 - FLANN
-    - Instructions available here
+    - Instructions available in the Wiki
-    -